BASHing-thru-challenges/HSCTF-2021-Writeups/rev/multidimensional/README.md

 [Multidimensional.java](Multidimensional.java)

 ## Solution:
 This challenge takes our input and does a bunch of manipulation and checks if it equals `hey_since_when_was_time_a_dimension?`.
-So all we have to do is reverse the functions and apply them to the checked string.
+So all we have to do is reverse the functions and apply them to the checked string to get the flag.
 A lot of it was just copying the function and changing a couple things to make it do the opposite of the orginal file.

 **Script:**
 ```